 AP TESTS: THUMBS UP OR THUMBS DOWN?….I recently received a scathing email from Paul Camp, a physics professor at Spelman College, that caused me to pay more attention than I usually would to the latest AP braggadocio from the College Board.
-Apparently the number of students taking AP tests is up from 405,000 in 2000 to 609,000 in 2005, and the number getting a passing score on at least one test is up from 260,000 to 378,000.

 This seems like good news, but Professor Camp begs to differ: